XinRuiZhou0106/Ctrl-GenAug/README.md

 ### 3. Pre-process the Real Datasets

-We provide the preprocessing scripts and data split information.
+We provide the preprocessing scripts along with our dataset split information.
 Please follow the steps below.

 #### Step (a) Extract all slices/frames and save their metadata, including file names and labels: